qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/developer_meetings/reimbursements.rst

 In case of doubt
 ---------------------------------------------------------

-* The project steering committee shall provide arbitration for any query, complaint or appeal relating to funding requests by individual developers.
+The project steering committee shall provide arbitration for any query, complaint or appeal relating to funding requests by individual developers.
 In the event that the PSC is called apon to arbitrate, a resolution shall be proposed and the PSC members shall vote using the -1 / 0 / +1 system to indicate dissent, indifference and assent respectively.
 In the event of a tie-break, the PSC Chairman shall make the final decision.
-The devision made by the PSC shall be final.
+The decision made by the PSC shall be final.